13mtfb/FPG11-70/README.md

 ## Installation

-The project was developed using Quartus II 64-Bit Version 13.0.1 (Service Pack 1 Installed).
-The project can be opened from Quartus using the FPG11-70.qpf file.
-Alternatively, the following instructions can be followed to setup a new project.
+The project was developed using Vivado 2018.2.
+The following settings can be followed to setup a new project.

-1. File -> New... -> New Quartus II Project
-2. The working directory for this project is:
-/home/everest/Documents/FPGA/FPG11-70/FPG11-70/src/KB11-C
-3. The name of the project is:
-FPG11-70
-4. Import all Verilog (.v) files from the /src/ directories
-5. Family & Device Settings:
+Default Part: xc7a35ticsg324-1L
+Product: Artix-7
-Family: Cyclone II
+Family: Artix-7
-Package: EP2C20F484C7
+Package: CSG324
-6. EDA Tool Settings
-Design Entry/Synthesis: None
-Simulation: ModelSim-Altera
-Formal Verification: None
-7. Click Next -> Finish
+Speed Grade: -1L

 ## Usage